-Municipal Golf Course Privatization and Labor LawAdded by Hawley Troxell in Articles & Publications, Employment Law on September 2, 2014
+Municipal Golf Course Privatization and Labor LawAdded by Hawley Troxell in Articles & Blogs, Employment Law on September 2, 2014

 Do you enjoy playing a round of golf at the local “muni”?
 Economic pressures borne by both the golf industry and local governments may portend a change in the way municipalities manage their golf courses.